Query Suggestions are from search engines providing alternative queries to fulfill the informational or situational needs of a searcher.

 Like the information architects who organize the content on websites, search engine designers should aspire to provide users with scent at every step of their information-seeking process.
 Techniques like query suggestions, faceted search and results clustering all offer users the opportunity to make progress on their next step, rather than always having to restart the information-seeking process from scratch.
 Indeed, faceted search is a popular technique for offering users such guidance.

-While users are ultimately responsible for expressing their information needs, it is the search engine’s job to act like a reference librarian and help the users in this process.
+While users are ultimately responsible for expressing their information needs, it is the search engine’s job to act as a reference librarian and help the users in this process.

 Reconsidering Relevance and Embracing Interaction